Energy in Papua New Guinea: a sector profile

 Industry snapshot

-According to the Asian Development Bank, about 12% of PNG’s population has access to electricity, but grid penetration in provincial capitals is less than 4%.
+According to the World Bank as of 2022, about 19% of PNG’s population has access to electricity, but grid penetration in provincial capitals is less than 14%.
 PNG’s per capita consumption ratio of electricity is also one of the lowest in the world.

 However, PNG’s energy sector is currently undergoing a significant transition due to two major recent developments.
 These are PNG’s entry into the family of LNG-producing nations in 2014 and the announcement at APEC 2018 of the PNG Electrification Partnership, a program which has as its aim the roll-out of electricity to 70% of PNG’s population by 2030.